-Step One: brush off those Doritos crumbs (or, better yet, learn to transfer food from package to mouth without spillage, you animal).
+Step One: brush off those chip crumbs (or, better yet, learn to transfer food from package to mouth without spillage, you animal).
 Step Two: read our guide to wearing casual sportswear and rocking it.

 It doesn’t get any easier than this.
 That jacket you thought was only appropriate for the slopes?
 That sweatshirt you wear only for shuffling from the bedroom to the bathroom on cold mornings?
 The t-shirt collection that’s gotten so big it’s threatening to seize territory in a neighbouring drawer?
-All of them are prime candidates for a casual sportswear look.
+All of them are prime candidates for the perfect casual sportswear look.